 For example, if a parent wants to be a co-borrower for a child but not live in the property being financed, then the monthly mortgage or rent payment for the home the parent lives in is counted as a debt expense in the primary borrower's application along with the parent's other payments for credit cards and car, personal and student loans.
 This effectively means that collectively the applicants need to earn enough monthly gross income to afford the payments on two homes -- the property the parent lives in and the property the child is buying -- as well as their combined personal debt expenses.

-If a co-borrower who does not plan to live in the property being mortgaged has high monthly debt expenses, including her or his housing payments, and relatively low income, then the co-borrower may be detrimental to the loan application.
-The primary borrower who wants to buy they home may qualify for a smaller loan amount or may not be approved for the mortgage.
+So if a non-occupant co-borrower has relatively low income and high monthly debt expenses, including their housing payment, they may actually be detrimental to the primary applicant's ability to qualify for the mortgage.
+In some cases, the primary borrower may qualify for a smaller loan amount or may not be approved for the mortgage.

 Use ourTwo Person Mortgage Qualification Calculatorto determine the mortgage co-borrowers can afford

 Please note that if both co-borrowers intend to live in a property then the monthly housing expense -- mortgage payment, property tax and homeowners insurance -- for only that property is counted as debt.
 For example, if spouses that plan to occupy a home together apply for a mortgage as co-borrowers then only the housing expense for that property is included in their debt-to-income ratio, along with their other personal debt payments.

 In addition to impacting the loan you can afford, whether a co-borrower intends to live in a property or not can also affect the qualification guidelines that lenders apply.
 For a conventional mortgage -- a loan that is not insured by the government -- different eligibility policies apply to loans with a non-occupant co-borrower that are manually underwritten.